 Still, it’s not premium in terms of a pro’s definition or even to a high-end manufacturer, but it’s still a bucket load of cash to normal people on a budget.

 The good guitars in this budget range have value and quality that will far exceed their cash price.
-By picking wisely, you’ll find the best acoustic guitar under $1000 that may even sound and feel like one double the price.
+By picking wisely, you’ll find the best acoustic guitars under $1000 that may even sound and feel like one double the price.

 This is the market where you can buy a lifetime guitar, a stage worthy guitar, and all-wood bodies.